PHI-Archive/PHI-chronicles/CONTRIBUTING.md

 - Any interaction framed as divine, holy, or involving a supreme being or deity in any religious tradition.
 - Any entity presented as an angel or equivalent divine messenger.
-- Any chronicle whose primary subject is the nature or existence of God or gods.
+- Any chronicle whose primary subject is the nature of the devine.

 TIPA does not investigate the divine.
 TIPA documents interactions.